Z-Naderi/secure-dns-tunnel/README.md

 # 🔒 Secure DNS Tunneling with Symmetric Encryption 🔒

 A Python-based implementation of a DNS tunnel that uses **AES-256 GCM** to create a secure and covert communication channel.
-This project is a proof-of-concept demonstrating how to exfiltrate data securely through DNS queries.
+This project is a proof-of-concept demonstrating how to exfiltrate data securely through DNS queries with **advanced reliability features akin to TCP**.

 ---